Nijigahara Holograph: Reception

 Jason Thompson of Anime News Network found the manga to be confusing and dark, but said: "manga is about flow, but it takes skill to play with that flow as much as Inio Asano does in Nijigahara."
 He also likened the manga's portrayal of the dark sides of people to David Lynch's films.
 Comparing the manga to Asano's previous works, Johanna Carlson of Comics Worth Reading said that it has "the same strong focus on character, but with much more emphasis on the creepy and violently destructive."
 She concluded that "the complex, multi-layered storytelling rewards attention."
 Ng Suat Tong of The Hooded Utilitarian felt that the quality of the manga which required looking at it as a whole was atypical in the industry, which emphasizes ease of reading.
 They called the manga as a whole "a marvel of narrative needlework and one of the best comics to have been translated in recent years."
 In a starred review, Publishers Weekly called the manga a "dark and twisted psychological horror story" which is "equal parts beautiful and highly disturbing", adding that it is "impressive and will leave readers puzzling about it, with many likely returning to dig deeper and discover further meanings."
 Hillary Brown of Paste compared the manga to the film The Butterfly Effect, finding the manga more favorable, saying: "the book is interesting—even as it frustrates—with its complicated timelines and penchant for big reveals."
 Laura Hudson of Wired called it a "haunting graphic novel", categorizing it as a horror story, saying: "it's not a particularly easy story, or a nice one, but it is unflinching and beautiful."
 Oliver Sava of The A.V.
 Club described it as "a challenging title that forces the reader to confront terrifying situations without offering much comfort afterward", concluding that "Asano's skill delivers a haunting story that ultimately delivers substantial rewards, even with its unsolved mysteries."
-Kevin Church of Comics Alliance found that the story didn't feel cheap, "even with the unrelenting bleakness of the narrative" due to Arié's impact on the lives around her.
+Kevin Church of Comics Alliance found that the story did not feel cheap, "even with the unrelenting bleakness of the narrative" due to Arié's impact on the lives around her.
 He also complimented the story's focus, its balanced symbolism, and Asano's detailed art and depiction of facial emotion.
 Lastly, he found the manga much more difficult than Solanin, but called it a worthwhile challenge that "carries a palpable dread that will haunt you well after you put it down."
 David Berry of the National Post found fault in Asano's over-indulgence in implying that everything in the manga is connected, but called the story "one that can still capture a unique moment with piercing emotionality, leaving feelings lingering like evening shadows."